Project schedule 101: Why you need them and how to make your own

 7. Organize and monitor

 Organize your project schedule in one tool and share it with your team.
 You’ve successfully built your project plan, and now it’s important to organize it in a way that everyone involved can see and work from it.
-Finding a tool that can help you do both will be critical to your success.
+Finding a tool that does both will be critical to your success.
 Regularly update and monitor the schedule to reflect the project's progress and make adjustments as needed.

 Unlike everyday tools such as Microsoft Excel or Word, consider a project management tool that offers a more dynamic and interactive platform that enables real-time updates, seamless collaboration among team members, and the integration of various project elements in one centralized dashboard.
 This makes tracking complex workflows more efficient and visually engaging compared to static spreadsheets or documents.